Jonkaphi/Numerical-Keypad-with-Audio-FX/README.md

 * Current USB port part is not vertically offset, which collides with the PCB, read "Connectors" page in the schematic.
 * Encoder for PC system audio still glitches at times, but its significantly better compared to previous build versions
 * Audio front-end has not been tested, operation not verified
-* Current file system takes a significant portion of FLASH memory